Presence

 (she/her)

-Ghazaleh Avarzamani’s research and fascination extend to the unsettling and revealing of social hierarchies, often invisibly in place.
+Ghazaleh Avarzamani’s research aims at revealing and unsettling the often invisible social hierarchies that govern our lives.
 Through her practice, she explores the fallacies and inequities in our inherited knowledge and manuals.
 By creating visual narratives that simultaneously deconstruct and reconstruct time and space, she aims to reconfigure materials to highlight dysfunctionality and failure, utilizing collective human memory and knowledge that is often taken for granted.
-She reveals the extraordinary about the ordinary and seeks ways to represent the otherwise taken-for-granted.
+She reveals the extraordinary about the ordinary, and seeks ways to represent the otherwise taken-for-granted.

 Avarzamani holds an MFA from Central Saint Martins, London.
-Avarzamani has exhibited at the Dhaka Art Summit in Bangladesh & India (2023), the Aga Khan Museum, Toronto (2021), MOCA Toronto (2021), Toronto Biennial (2022) Koffler Centre of the Arts, Toronto (2019), Ab-Anbar Gallery, Tehran (2016), Asia House, London (2014), and has participated in international residencies, including at the Delfina Foundation (2022) and SOMA Mexico City (2018).
-Her work is in private and public collections, including the Art Gallery of Ontario, Google, Rockefeller Centre, Arsenal Contemporary, MOCA Toronto, TD Art Collection and Red Mansion.
+Her work has been exhibited at the Dhaka Art Summit in Bangladesh and India (2023), the Aga Khan Museum, Toronto (2021), MOCA Toronto (2021), Toronto Biennial (2022), Koffler Centre of the Arts, Toronto (2019), Ab-Anbar Gallery, Tehran (2016), Asia House, London (2014), and she has participated in international residencies, including at the Delfina Foundation (2022) and SOMA Mexico City (2018).
+Her work is held in private and public collections, including the Art Gallery of Ontario, Google, Rockefeller Centre, Arsenal Contemporary, MOCA Toronto, TD Art Collection and Red Mansion.

 Tamara Lee-Anne Cardinal